a1928375/ControlFlowStatements/README.md

         (5) Hint:

                 (i) Use n % 10 to extract the least-significant digit.
-	        (2) Use n = n / 10 to discard the least-significant digit.
+	        (ii) Use n = n / 10 to discard the least-significant digit.

 11. NumberPalindrome: